"My family comes from Naples," Marchetti said. "My wife's [Catherine] family comes from Molfetta. I take a lot of pride in my Italian background."

-If you need proof, just look at the township council.
-Second Ward Councilwoman Rosemary Lavagnino, First Ward Councilwoman Carmela Silvestri Ehret and Councilman At-Large Robert Zucconi are all of Italian descent, not to mention Marchetti.
+If you need proof, just look at the Township Council.
+Second Ward Councilwoman Rosemary Lavagnino, 1st Ward Councilwoman Carmela Silvestri Ehret and Councilman At-Large Robert Zucconi are all of Italian descent, not to mention Marchetti.

 "We're taking over," Marchetti laughed.

-Only Third Ward Councilman and Deputy Mayor Robert Sosa and of course, Turner, are not of Italian heritage.
-But they will be Italian in spirit on Saturday night.
+Only 3rd Ward Councilman and Deputy Mayor Robert Sosa and of course, Turner, are not of Italian heritage.
+But they were Italian in spirit on Saturday night.